 The central corridor on the first floor is an airy space, with a choice of different “desks-with-a-view” and extensive bookshelves built from antique stone portals reclaimed during the restoration.
 Outside the master bedroom there is a kitchenette with fridge, two ring hob, kettle, toaster and juicer.
 This provides an alternate place you can make breakfast or a light meal.
 This is located just around the corner from the shady terrace, at the top of the main outside stair, which has a table where you can settle down to eat or work.

 Behind the kitchenette is a sunny study with a desk and a daybed.
 This is a wonderful place to work, with views out across the Niccone valley.
-There is a networked pc with broadband access and a printer.
 This room can be used as an additional bedroom if needed, either for a single person or by extending the daybed into a double bed.